-These were to accompany Enlightened tastes for domestic dining, tea-drinking, collecting and complementary leisure in coffee houses, shops, pleasure gardens, assemblies and theatres.
-In this way, luxury shopping in 18th century Paris ushers in modern comfort and convenience, enjoyment and sociability, taste, aesthetics and refinement; savoured in elegantly decorated stores.
+These were to accompany Enlightened tastes for domestic dining, tea-drinking, collecting and complementary leisure excursions in the city’s coffee houses, shops, pleasure gardens, assemblies and theatres.
+In this way, luxury shopping in 18th-century Paris ushered in modern comfort and convenience, enjoyment and sociability, taste, aesthetics and refinement – savoured in elegantly decorated stores.

-The uniqueness of Paris was heavily influenced by its court who were catered to by craftsmen and shopkeepers well-versed in the rule of distinction attributed to their clientele.
-From this was borne the notion of quality, one which promoted invention, skill of craft and novelty to entice the cities affluent patrons.
+The uniqueness of Paris at this time was heavily influenced by its glittering court who were catered to by craftsmen and shopkeepers well-versed in the rule of distinction attributed to their clientele.
+From this was borne the notion of quality, one which promoted invention, skill of craft and novelty among merchants to entice the cities affluent patrons.
 The luxury industries thrived with various accolades praising the reputation of goods made in Paris, a preference owed to elegantly turned out wares.

-This print shows a Marchande de Modes displaying her box of trimmings to her wealthy client.
-These retailers sold embellishments for clothing, in particular fine lace, ribbons and silks.
+The above print shows a Marchande de Modes displaying her box of trimmings to her wealthy client.
+These retailers sold luxurious embellishments for clothing – in particular fine lace, ribbons and silks.
 Small trinkets and accessories like snuffboxes and fans fed into their repertoire.
-Marchands de Modes constituted the high end of the luxury retail market: Attractively appointed shops such as ‘Le Petit Dunkerque’ (1767) along with the art dealers on the rue Saint-Honoré were frequented by the fashionable elite.
+Marchands de Modes constituted the high end of the luxury retail market and attractively appointed shops such as ‘Le Petit Dunkerque’ (1767) – along with the art dealers on the rue Saint-Honoré – were frequented by the fashionable elite.

-The Parisian market itself diversifies in the pursuit of distinction and individuality according to popular tastes, marked by its appetites for new and affordable luxuries.
-This in particular is where we see semi-luxury goods flood the world of consumerism: strass (to manufacture artificial stones), plated wares, earthenwares and mixed silks are described as ‘populuxe’ by Cissie Fairchilds.
+The Parisian general retail market itself diversified in the pursuit of distinction and individuality according to popular tastes, marked by the insatiable appetite of its patrons for new and affordable luxuries.
+This is seen in particular when we consider the volume of semi-luxury goods that flooded the world of consumerism from the mid-late 18th century: strass (to manufacture artificial stones), plated wares, earthenwares and mixed silks are described as ‘populuxe’ by Cissie Fairchilds.

-An attractive and qualitative vocabulary was used by shopkeepers to richen the appeal of their wares, the trade almanac became a means to facilitate these descriptive elements and, through the smallness of its format, in its calendrical composition and notable variety, was a highly fashionable form of publication at the time.
+An attractive and qualitative vocabulary was used by shopkeepers to richen the appeal of their wares.
+To these ends, the trade almanac became a means to facilitate these descriptive elements and, through the smallness of its format, calendrical composition and notable variety it became a highly fashionable form of publication at the time.
 Merchants of the mechanical arts and manufactures of the capital were provided, detailing quantitive and qualitative classifications.
 Advertisements within these almanacs stressed the novelty of the product, its high quality, beauty, tastefulness, variety and comparative cheapness, the honesty of the shopkeeper and the opportunities for mail order.

-Illustrated advertisements adopted visual play on the name of the shop, on the refinement of ornament and on the choice typeface.
-For example, celebrated jeweller, Granchez, had his bill heads made up with decoration which incorporated a refined and theatrical image illustrating the name of his shop (le petit Dunkerque) and the luxury objects to be found within.
-The same image was used on his trade card: a putto unveils the view of fortified town, Dunkirk, bridged to the capital, with nautical notes of sailing ships.
+Illustrated advertisements adopted visual play on the name of the shop, on the refinement of ornament and on the choice of typeface.
+For example, celebrated jeweller, Granchez, had his bill heads made up with decoration which incorporated a refined and theatrical image illustrating the name of his shop (Le Petit Dunkerque) and the luxury objects to be found within.
+The same image was used on his trade card (seen below): a putto unveils the view of fortified town, Dunkirk, bridged to the capital, with nautical notes of sailing ships.
 The foreground is used to display the treasures of the shop: tooled boxes, snuffboxes, necklaces and jewellery – consolidating the shopkeeper’s reputation.

 ‘Granchez, owner of the Extensive and beautiful Shop of French and English goods, à la Perle d’Orien at Dunkerque and at Paris, Quay de Conti, au Petit Dunkerque, stocks all the novelties that art produces in jewellery and metalware, and sells without overcharging both wholesale and retail’

-Reputable shops earned their prestige from courtly patronage: absolutist power impelled court society to curry favour and boast rank through consumption; the wealthy’s hôtels particulier of St Germain and St Honoré required lavish food, dress, architecture and interior decoration which merchants supplied, knowingly exploiting the rule of distinction.
-For example, they made claims to quality, that of the shopkeeper, their clientele, the shop and its products by reputation.
-The shopkeeper’s themselves created an aristocracy of sorts based on being ‘well known’, ‘renowned’, ‘famous’ or ‘successful’ by trade – one might even be ‘privileged by the King’ or an ‘expert’ in their field thus bestowing a sense of rank and standing.
+Reputable shops earned their prestige from courtly patronage: absolutist power impelled court society to curry favour and boast rank through consumption.
+The wealthy’s opulent hôtels particulier of St Germain and St Honoré required outfitting – or set dressing – with lavish food, dress, architecture and interior decoration which the city’s merchants supplied, knowingly exploiting the rule of distinction.
+For example, they made claims to quality: that of the shopkeeper, their clientele, the shop and its products by reputation.
+The shopkeeper’s themselves created an aristocracy of sorts based on being ‘well known’, ‘renowned’, ‘famous’ or ‘successful’ by trade – one might have even be ‘privileged by the King’ or an ‘expert’ in their field, thus bestowing a sense of rank and standing.
 Clearly, this was to appeal to rich connoisseurs who pursued and cultivated the arts.

 Fancy a change of scenery?
-Discover the meaning behind Botticelli’s Primavera here…
+Explore the comb in Medieval and Renaissance Europe here…

 Clare Haru Crowston, The Queen and her ‘Minister of Fashion’: Gender, Credit and Politics in Pre–Revolutionary France in Gender & History, Volume 14, Issue 1, April 2002, Pages 92–116. (available at http://onlinelibrary.wiley.com)